VisarDomi/content-enhancer/README.md

 # content-enhancer
-- This userscript makes it possible to read manga in fullscreen using Safari iOS reader mode.
+- This userscript is designed to work for Safari iOS.
 It supports these manga sites:
   * https://1stkissmanga.io
   * https://www.mcreader.net
   * https://mangahub.io